appacademy/prep-work/pre-course/assessment00.md

 ## Assessment00 Schedule

-On **Monday, April 29**, we'll open the window for taking the assessment00.
-As with all our assessments, the exercise is timed (1hr).
+The Sunday three weeks before your cycle begins, we'll open the window for taking the first assessment, assessment00.
+As with all our assessments, **the exercise is timed (1hr)**.
 We'll send you a link to a website, you can request the assessment through the link, at which time we'll begin timing you.

-You'll have until **12:01 AM, Monday, May 06** to request and complete the assessment.
-We want you to complete it a week before class begins so you have time to further prepare if necessary.
+You'll have **eight days to request and complete the assessment**;
+we'll close the window at **12:01 AM Monday**.
+We want you to complete it two weeks before class begins so you have time to further prepare if necessary.

 **Please do not share or discuss the practice problems with other students until the course begins**.
 The assessment is for the